-The importance of diversity training has never been greater than it is now.
+The importance of successful diversity training has never been greater than it is now.
 Today’s workforce is one of the most diverse in our nation’s work history.
 With such diversity comes differences in work style, team expectations, communication, and many other needs.

 What is Diversity and Inclusion (D&I) Training?